-I don't know how it works, but these little cakes are firm on the outside with gooey, chocolaty goodness on the inside.
-Topped with a chocolate-coffee glaze and a heaping spoonful of fresh whipped cream, this dessert is decadent enough for special occasions but so easy to prepare you can make it any day.
+I don’t know how it works, but these little cakes are firm on the outside with gooey, chocolaty goodness on the inside.
+Topped with a spoonful of fresh whipped cream or ice cream, this dessert is decadent enough for special occasions but so easy to prepare you can make it any day.

 - 3 egg yolks

 - Fresh whipped cream for garnish

 - Melt the chocolate and butter in a double boiler or a microwave.

 - If you do this in a microwave the chocolate might not look melted, but you will find that it's soft enough to stir into the melted butter.

 - Stir in the coffee grounds until everything is well blended.
 Set aside to cool slightly.

 - Beat the eggs and yolks, sugar, salt, and vanilla.

 - Slowly stir in the chocolate mixture.
 Fold in the flour and stir until blended.